Scent of a Woman (1992 film)

-Scent of a Woman is a 1992 American drama film produced and directed by Martin Brest that tells the story of a preparatory school student who takes a short-term job near Thanksgiving as a companion and assistant to a retired Army lieutenant colonel who is blind, depressed, and irritable.
+Scent of a Woman is a 1992 American drama film produced and directed by Martin Brest that tells the story of a preparatory school student who takes a short-term job near Thanksgiving as a companion and assistant to a retired Army lieutenant colonel who is blind, depressed and irritable.
 The film was adapted by Bo Goldman from the Italian novel Il buio e il miele (Darkness and Honey) by Giovanni Arpino.
-This novel previously was adapted by Dino Risi for his 1974 Italian film Profumo di donna.
+This was previously adapted by Dino Risi for his 1974 Italian film Profumo di donna.

-The American film stars Al Pacino, with Chris O'Donnell, James Rebhorn, Philip Seymour Hoffman, Gabrielle Anwar and Bradley Whitford in supporting roles.

-The film was shot primarily around New York State and on location at Princeton University.
-Scenes were shot at the Emma Willard School, an all-girls school in Troy, New York and at the Waldorf-Astoria Hotel and the Fieldston School in New York City.
+The American film stars Al Pacino and Chris O'Donnell, with James Rebhorn, Philip Seymour Hoffman, Gabrielle Anwar and Bradley Whitford in supporting roles.
+The film was shot primarily around New York State, and on location at Princeton University in New Jersey.
+Scenes were shot at the Emma Willard School, an all-girls school in Troy, New York; as well as at the Waldorf-Astoria Hotel and the Fieldston School in New York City.

-The film had a limited theatrical release on December 23, 1992, expanding nationwide on January 8, 1993.
+The film had a limited theatrical release on December 23, 1992 by Universal Pictures, expanding nationwide on January 8, 1993.
 It received generally positive responses from critics and was a box-office success.
-Pacino won the Academy Award for Best Actor for his performance.
-The film was nominated for Best Director, Best Picture and Best Screenplay Based on Material Previously Produced or Published.
+Pacino won the Academy Award for Best Actor for his performance and the film was also nominated for Best Picture, Best Director and Best Screenplay Based on Material Previously Produced or Published.
 The film won three Golden Globe Awards, for Best Screenplay, Best Actor, and Best Motion Picture – Drama.